 Radiographers: The people who carry out the scan.
 Radiographers are specially trained to use the scanning equipment.

 Radiologists: Specialist doctors who interpret the scans.
 Radiologists write reports to be sent to the doctor or specialist who requested the scan.

 Radiology nurses and Neuroradiology nurses: Specialist nurses working in the radiology department.

 There are other special types of brain and spine scan.
 Different hospitals have different scanning equipment and the type of scan you have will depend on your individual situation and what scanning equipment is available in your hospital.
 Different types of scan are being used increasingly as scanning technology develops.

-This information was last checked in April 2012.
-Due for review April 2013.
+This information was last checked in September 2015.
+Due for review in September 2018.